Entanglement and chaos near critical point in strongly coupled gauge theory: Holographic Logarithmic Negativity for two adjacent subsystems

-In the context of two adjoining subsystems, we designate these subsystems as $A_1$ and $A_2$, each defined by the width of their respective rectangular strips, denoted as $l_1$ and $l_2$.
-Utilizing equation \eqref{eq19}, we derive the subsequent expression for the HLN within the low-temperature regime for the scenario involving two adjacent subsystems.
+From equations \eqref{eq36} and \eqref{eq37} it clear that as $\xi$ increases the area functional and therefore also the HEE increase.
+In other words, the HEE shows an increment with respect to the charge of the black hole since parameter $\xi$ is proportional to the charge $Q$.
+A Similar characteristics of HEE for the charged AdS black hole is previously reported in \cite{Kundu:2016dyk}.
+In the context of two adjoining subsystems, we designate these subsystems as $A_1$ and $A_2$, each defined by the width of their respective rectangular strips, $l_1$ and $l_2$ respectively.
+Using equation \eqref{eq19}, we derive the subsequent expression for the HLN within the low-temperature regime for the scenario involving two adjacent subsystems.